login

 Narrative of Change

-Our organization was called upon to advance in ways that aligned with movements of justice and equity. since the beginning of 2022 we have intentionally restructured our staff, board, and organizational framework to be representative of the communities we serve.
+Our organization was called upon to advance in ways that aligned with movements of justice and equity.
+The year 2022 was when the transformation would take place to intentionally restructure the staff, board, and organizational framework to be representative of the communities we serve.

 To actualize our commitments to transparency and accountability we've contextualized our story and process in the following writings: